National Eligibility-cum-Entrance Test (NEET): Avoid These 10 Common Mistakes During Preparation

 10. Exam Break

-The NEET 2022 examination will be three hours long and each second is vital for the results.
+The National Eligibility-cum-Entrance Test (NEET) examination will be three hours long and each second is vital for the results.
 Taking a break during exam time can cost you close to 5 minutes which would have been else wise utilized in solving questions.
 This can cost you more than 5 questions or more than 20 marks in the exam – something which can dramatically change your NEET rank.
 It is also highly important to reach the exam center well on time to avoid the last-minute rush.

 If you follow the above tips carefully and avoid the mistakes mentioned, there is no stopping you from scoring well and achieving your goal.